etiennebacher/flint/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# tinylint
+# flint

-`tinylint` is a small R package to detect lints in R code and optionally replace them.
+`flint` is a small R package to find and replace linters in R code.

 - Lint detections with `lint()`
 - Automatic replacement of lints with `fix()`